buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Known-local ULA - Known-local ULA preferred over GUA-GUA

-As described in the previous case, this document elevates preference for use of ULAs over GUAs in cases where the ULA prefix(es) in use can be determined to be local to a site or organization.
+As described in the previous case, this document elevates precedence for use of ULAs over GUAs in cases where the ULA prefix(es) in use can be determined to be local to a site or organization.

 By only adapting this behavior for known-local ULAs, a node will not select a ULA source to talk to a non-local ULA destination and will instead correctly use GUA-GUA.